Updated on: 2/18/2019

 Fiery crash leads to charges in Brush Prairie

-A man from Portland is facing a charges for vehicular assault, possession of a stolen vehicle, and driving without a valid driver’s license after he caused a crash by crossing into oncoming traffic while trying to pass another vehicle.
+A man from Portland is facing a charges for vehicular assault, possession of a stolen vehicle, and driving without a valid driver’s license after he caused a serious auto accident by crossing into oncoming traffic while trying to pass another vehicle.
 A driver in that oncoming traffic who was unable to avoid the crash was knocked unconscious in the collision; a bystander pulled the victim from his burning car.
 The at-fault driver, Travis Starks, 20, of Portland, admitted to police that he had smoked marijuana and methamphetamine before the crash.
 The vehicle he was driving was stolen from a car rental facility.

 One injured in drowsy driving crash